srcfolder/srcfolder/README.md

 Quick Start
 -----------

->Six steps to use SRCFOLDER generate code you want.
+>Use SRCFOLDER to generate code you want.

 1. Choose Transformation Templates and apply to current package.
 2. Type into source file or import a file or zip file.